ethereum-alarm-clock/ethereum-alarm-clock/docs/overview.rst

 Will I get paid for executing a call?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are diligent about how you go about executing scheduled calls, there should be a near 0% chance that you will not be reimbursed for your gas costs.
-See the section on executing calls for more information on how to protect yourself.
+If you are diligent about how you go about executing scheduled calls then executing scheduled calls is guaranteed to be profitable.
+See the section on executing calls for more information.